12 Top-Rated Tourist Attractions & Things to Do in Bellingham, WA

-Pacific Northwest culture is also easy to find in Bellingham and so is Pacific Northwest culture.
-With many museums and numerous local storefronts, Bellingham is also home to Western Washington University, putting a notable college town twist on this city of 82,000.
-Whether it's the friendly faces in the streets or the abundance of trailheads to explore, it's clear that Bellingham is one city in Washington worth more than just a simple weekend visit.
+Pacific Northwest culture is also easy to find in Bellingham.
+With many museums and numerous local storefronts, Bellingham is also home to Western Washington University.
+The campus puts a notable college town twist on this city of 89,000.
+Whether it's the friendly faces in the streets or the abundance of trailheads to explore, Bellingham is one city in Washington worth more than just a weekend getaway.

-1 Whatcom Falls Park
+1. Whatcom Falls Park

-As well as hiking trails, like the four-mile Whatcom Creek Trail Loop that explore these falls, visitors can find picnic tables, basketball courts, and covered shelters.
-The Stone Bridge constructed near the parking lot of Whatcom Falls State Park provides a scenic viewpoint that you really can't miss on your visit, and serves as a monument for the lasting legacy that Whatcom Falls Park holds in Bellingham.
+As well as hiking trails, like the four-mile Whatcom Creek Trail Loop, that explore these falls, visitors can find picnic tables, basketball courts, and covered shelters.
+The Stone Bridge constructed near the parking lot of Whatcom Falls State Park provides a scenic viewpoint that you really can't miss on your visit.
+This monument gives testament to the park's century-plus history in the city.

 Address: 1401 Electric Avenue, Bellingham, Washington

-2 SPARK Museum of Electrical Invention
+2. SPARK Museum of Electrical Invention

 Formally known as the Museum of Radio and Electricity, the SPARK Museum of Electrical Invention proudly displays some of the biggest innovations that have shaped the modern world as we know it.
-A family-friendly, fully-interactive establishment, SPARK Museum guides visitors through four decades of electric milestones and five permanent collections ranging from the Birth of Electricity to the Golden Age of Radio.
+A family-friendly, fully interactive establishment, SPARK Museum guides visitors through four decades of electric milestones.
+The museum features five permanent collections ranging from the Birth of Electricity to the Golden Age of Radio.

 Address: 1312 Bay Street, Bellingham, Washington

-3 Fairhaven Historic District
+3. Fairhaven Historic District

-Fairhaven the town, or Fairhaven the village, sparked to life in 1889 through its seaport location and the booming impacts of the surrounding logging industry.
+Fairhaven the town, or Fairhaven the village, sparked to life in 1889 through its seaport location and the booming impacts of the logging industry.
 After two decades of rapid growth, Fairhaven joined with three other towns in the area to form what is today considered Bellingham.
 Fast forward to the present time, and the streets of the Fairhaven Historic District still ring to life with bustling sidewalks, red-brick Victorian architecture, and the same beautiful views of Bellingham Bay.

-4 Galbraith Mountain Bike Park
+4. Galbraith Mountain Bike Park

+Trails at Galbraith Mountain range from flowy and friendly to fast and frightening.
 All the trails on Galbraith Mountain cross private land, and access to these trails is reliant on rider stewardship and the efforts of the WMBC.
-So, whether you access these iconic Bellingham biking trails from the north entrance on Birch Street or the south entrance on Samish Way.
+Access to these iconic Bellingham bike trails is available from the north entrance on Birch Street or the south entrance on Samish Way.

 Address: Birch Street, Bellingham, Washington

-5 Boulevard Park
+6. Boulevard Park

 Address: 470 Bayview Drive, Bellingham, Washington

-6 Mount Baker Theatre
+7. Mount Baker Theatre

 Address: 104 N. Commercial Street, Bellingham, Washington

-7 Lake Padden Park
+8. Lake Padden Park

 Address: 4882 Samish Way, Bellingham, Washington

-8 Whatcom Museum
+9. Whatcom Museum

 Accredited by the American Association of Museums, the Whatcom Museum recently celebrated 75 years of being a regional showcase of arts and culture in the northwest.
-With more than 200,000 artifacts in their collection, the Whatcom Museum has more to explore than you can find in a single weekend.
+With more than 200,000 artifacts in their collection, the Whatcom Museum has more to explore than you can see in a single weekend.

 Address: 121 Prospect Street, Bellingham, Washington

-9 Larrabee State Park
+10. Larrabee State Park

 Address: 245 Chuckanut Drive, Bellingham, Washington

-10 Mt.
+11. Mt.
 Baker Ski Area